Keriaa/Keriaa/README.md

-## Hi there, Welcome 👋
+# <b>Hi there, Welcome 👋 </b>

 // PICTURE //

-Hi 👋 My name is John Vincent Pagarigan.
-I am currently taking Diploma in Information Technology in Polytechnic University of the Philippines.
+ <i> Hi 👋 My name is John Vincent Pagarigan.
+I am currently taking Diploma in Information Technology in Polytechnic University of the Philippines. </i>